PSPDFKit/react-native/README.md

   AppRegistry.registerComponent('YourApp', () => YourApp);
   ```

 Your app is now ready to launch.
+To copy a PDF document to your local device storage check [Configuration](#configuration01) section.
 From `YourApp` directory run `react-native run-android`.

 #### Running Catalog Project